 Deliver the key message:

-The saying “time is money” remains true even for subscribers reading through an email.
-Content that rambles and fails to get to the point won’t engage the reader or convert leads into sales.
+The saying “time is money” remains true, even for subscribers reading through an email.
+Content that rambles and fails to reach the point won’t engage the reader or convert leads into sales.